eXascaleInfolab/GenConvNMI/README.md

 2
 ```
 where each line corresponds to the network nodes forming the cluster (community, module).
 Empty lines and comments (lines starting with #) are skipped.
 > `:` symbol following the node id is used to specify the membership share in the CNL format, which is not supported by gecmi and is omitted (trimmed).

-> All input ids must form the sequential range starting from 0 or 1!
+If all input ids are not form the sequential range starting from 0 or 1 then `-i` option **should be used** to remap the input ids before the evaluation.

 To get the normalized mutual information considering overlaps of two clusterings, execute: